richybu/fsds/Syllabus.md

 - Readings from both academic and non-academic sources.
 - Recorded lectures from CASA staff.
 - Recorded videos from non-CASA staff.
-- short Moodle quizzes to test your completion of readings and videos.
+- Short Moodle quizzes to test your completion of readings and videos.
 - Contributions to a weekly '[Padlet](https://en-gb.padlet.com/)' that will be used to guide the 'synchronous' sessions.

 ### 'Lecture'